jm4rtinez/neotype_extensions/README.md

     -   Tuple literals and `readonly` tuple literals
     -   `Set` and `ReadonlySet`
     -   `Map` and `ReadonlyMap`
--   Dates, Promises, and Functions
+-   Dates, promises, and functions
 -   Typed arrays

-The specific implementations are as follows:
+The specific implementations are:

 | Type                     | `Eq` | `Ord` | `Semigroup` |
 | ------------------------ | :--: | :---: | :---------: |